 Many people over the past week have started discussions on personal Facebook pages and in different Facebook Groups about the "news."
 I've mentioned that many of the posts that I've done for my clients have been deleted and participated in the conversation.
 I've pointed people to the Commerce Policy.
 Everyone would have their opinion of how to get around the situation.
 After doing more research and reading, I agree there are ways to get around the Facebook Ban on Animal Sales.

 The best way to get around this issue is to have your horse for sale on an outside website.
 You can then post links to your horse for sale on Facebook in groups and on your Profile.

 Facebook is currently actively monitoring groups and looking for ads that do not follow their rules.
 I've had all horse for sale posts removed when I have not used the Buy/Sell feature.
 I've had my horse for sale posts removed even when not posting in the Market Place.
-More than likely Facebook is doing a word search program. (as computer programs can be programmed to do many things) In addition, there are people that have fun sitting in their chair and reporting people that do things that they are not supposed to be doing (like posting horses for sale) and eventually accounts will be disabled or banned.
+More than likely Facebook is doing a word search program. (as computer programs can be programmed to do many things) Also, there are people that have fun sitting in their chair and reporting people that do things that they are not supposed to be doing (like posting horses for sale) and eventually accounts will be disabled or banned.
 Facebook created their platform to be what they wanted it to be.
 We can't change it.
 Our options are to follow their rules or go elsewhere.

 So.
 To list horses for sale on Facebook you can have them on an outside website and post the link to that horse on Facebook.
 This will help you avoid the Facebook Policy of no Animal sales.